LI3ARA/Moonwalk-auto/about.md

 ---
-layout: post
+layout: default
 title: About
 ---

-This is an example page!
+This is about us!!

-Actually, it has the same layout of a post...